Neymar reveals he almost quit football

 Neymar has scored three goals in eight Ligue 1 appearances for PSG this season, while he has netted 10 times across all competitions.

-The Brazilian forward played the entire match as PSG moved top of the table with a 1-0 win at Angers on Saturday.
+The Brazilian forward played the entire match as PSG moved top of the table with a 1-0 win at Angers on Sunday (AEDT).